PATIAT/west-mill-cottage/README.md

   - The website could offer merchandise related to the holiday cottage or local area attractions for people to buy as souvenirs or gifts.

+### Reviews

+  - Genuine reviews could be displayed on the website or via a third party widget such as Trust Pilot.

 # Technologies Used

 ## Languages Used